 - Sometimes periodontal disease (gum disease and bone disease) can initiate an infection within the nerve

-Some of the symptoms of an inflamed nerve are cold and hot sensitivity and pain that can radiate to other teeth, this is why it is important to do appropriate tests to locate the source of the pain before any treatment is being done.
+Some of the symptoms of an inflamed nerve are hot/cold sensitivity and pain that can radiate to other teeth which is why it’s important to conduct appropriate tests to locate the source of the pain before any treatment is done.